FluxxField/bionic-reading.nvim/README.md

 # bionic-reading.nvim

-Togglable and customizable bionic reading for Neovim!
+Togglable and customizable bionic reading for Neovim using syllable detection for highlighting!@=

 ![demo gif](assets/bionic-reading-demo.gif)